 Gravity Vault – Chatham (also Hoboken and Upper Saddle River)

-Kids 5 and up can rock out out at this indoor rock climbing facility where children ages 5 and up can participate.
+Kids 5 and up can rock out out at this indoor rock climbing facility.
 No reservations are required for walk-in climbing, which is possible anytime during regular business hours.
 Kids can climb with a parent (if certified) or work with one of Gravity Vault’s instructors.

-Imagine That!!! has many different themed areas for kids to explore, including a massive arts and crafts area.
+Imagine That!!! has many themed areas for kids to explore, including a massive arts and crafts area.

 Imagine That!!! – Florham Park

 This hands-on children's museum is celebrating its grand re-opening in January 2018.
-The re-vamped space features more than 50 exhibits and activities that are designed to spark the imagination of young children.
-They can "shop" at the grocery store, mail packages at the post office, and climb aboard the pirate ship.
-There's also a two-level play structure, a music room, and a vehicle showroom where kids can climb in and on a car, airplane, fire truck, and tractor.
-An arts and crafts area features seasonal projects and a sandbox.
-Special events are scheduled throughout the year.
+The re-vamped space features more than 50 exhibits and activities designed to spark the imagination of young children.
+They can shop at the grocery store, mail packages at the post office, and climb aboard the pirate ship.
+New attractions include an electronic sand table, an Everbrite board, and a large jungle gym with a 20-foot spiral slide.

 KIDnetic – Montville